- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 The Faculty of Business and Economics attends some of the best International Case Competitions in the world.
 We have sent students to dozens of exciting destinations over almost two decades, and next year it could be you!

-In 2017, our teams competed in California, Florida, Oslo, Montreal and Bangkok.
+In 2018, our teams competed in Auckland, Los Angeles, Oslo, Vancouver, Montreal and Bangkok.
 Read all about their experiences in the FBE Newsroom.

-- California, USA: Marshall International Case Competition (21 February - 24 February)
+- LA, USA: Marshall International Case Competition (19 February - 23 February)

 Who can apply?

-You MUST be available on Wednesday evenings and weekends for training between the end of November and the date of the competition that you are selected to go to.
+You MUST be available on Wednesday evenings and weekends for training between 17 November and the date of the competition that you are selected to go to.

 How do I apply?